putitsimply/christian-bible-explained/lamentations.md

 Lamentations is a short book made up of five sad poems.
 It describes the grief and shock people felt after Jerusalem[^gl_jerusalem] was destroyed and the temple[^gl_temple] was burned, which Christians and Jews connect with the Babylonian attack (often dated around 586 BC).

+Some of the poems are written in a structured way, using the Hebrew alphabet as a pattern (a bit like an A-to-Z poem).
+That structure can make the grief feel “carefully held”, as if the writer is trying to put words around something overwhelming.

 ## What it contains

 Here is what happens, chapter by chapter: